mbressan06/vue-nuxt-firebase-mb/README.md

 ### Firebase Config

-> Go to firebase console, create a project
+> Go to firebase console,

+- Create a project

+> Navigate to:

-- Navigate to, Project Setting → Service accounts → Firebase Admin SDK → Choose Node.js → Click on generate new private key
+- Project Setting → Service accounts → Firebase Admin SDK → Choose Node.js → Click on generate new private key

   This will download a JSON file required for Firebase.
-Paste it in the root directory and rename as admin.json
+Paste it in the root directory and rename as `admin.json`

+### Seeding the database

-Run the following command for scrapping the all Beaches data listed in this [Url](https://guiaviajarmelhor.com.br/melhores-praias-brasil/) and populate the Firebase Realtime Database.
+> Run the following command for scrapping the all Beaches data listed in this [Url](https://guiaviajarmelhor.com.br/melhores-praias-brasil/) and populate the Firebase Realtime Database.

 ```bash
 # seed database
 $ npm run seed
 ```

+### Running the Application

 Then run the following commands: